sagemath/trac_to_gh/Issue 8803.md

 # Issue 8803: Bring doctest for plot/axes.py to 100% or remove it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8803

 Original creator: kcrisman